TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 Schulga however, knew she was immune to heat.
 Still, it made him uncomfortable seeing someone touch something searing hot.

-After.holding the stone in Josee's hand, it immediately crumbled to dust.
+After holding the stone in Josee's hand, it immediately crumbled to dust.

 '_...
 Might have overdone the heat a bit, but that looks just fine to me_'

 Josee repeated the same steps until she had approximately ten sacks of quicklime

-Taking the water from a bucket and a few cups of sand from a sack, Schulga began mixing the mixture with quicklime.
+Taking the water from a bucket, a few cups of sand and gravel from a sack, Schulga began mixing the mixture with quicklime.

 "...
 Remember to always wear a mask when dealing with quicklime and never to directly touch it.
 Theyre harmful to your health"

 Josee reminded them.
 The guards, hearing this, nodded their head profusely.

-After that's done, Josee asked Schulga to connect two bricks together using the primitive cement mixture.
+After that's done, Josee asked Schulga to connect two bricks together using the primitive concrete mixture.
+Then using two box made of wood, Josee ordered him to pour concrete on those two.

 Satiesfied with its look, Josee lightly smiled.

 "Milady, will this really make this brick combine?"

 "...
 Yes.
 It's called cement.
-Leave it inside the shed and tomorrow it''ll cure and harden"
+Leave them inside the shed and tomorrow it'll cure and harden"

 But as Josee said this, her mind began forming plans.

 '_...I can't do this myself all the time.
 Therefore i need a fuel source.
 Coal?
 Hmmm...
 These lands aren't rich in coal.
 Maybe i can import oil from the eastern dessert.
 Wait, magic is readily accessible.
 Fire runes can definitely solve the problem but it requires mana stone_'

 '_...
-But.
-I know a way to gather a LOT of mana stone.
+But.... hmmm...I know a way to gather a LOT of mana stone.
 It wouldn't be an issue.
 Therefore, i just need to find a runic master_'

 "...
 Schulga, when will this friend of yours respond?"